 Bioinformatic analysis of deep-seq reads was used to identify network targets of bZip1 binding genome-wide.
 The sequence reads were filtered for quality, trimmed to remove adapter sequences, and aligned to the TAIR10 assembly of the A. thaliana genome.
 Genomic regions significantly enriched in the immunoprecipitated sample relative to the input DNA, were identified using the QuEST peak-calling algorithm [Valouev et al., Nature methods 5, 829-834 (2008)].
 This analysis identified approximately 300 genic regions that show increased peak heights (Fold change >2) compared to the background (input DNA), indicating significant binding (p<1E-8) of bZIP1.
 To validate that the ChIP samples were direct bZip1 targets, we performed an analysis of cis-regulatory motifs.
 500bp immediately upstream of the genes with the highest normalized read count for bZIP1 binding were analyzed with MEME [Bailey and Elkan, Proc. of ISMB,1994 pp28-36].
 The most significant cis-motif found (p<1.9e-6) in this set was G[C/A]CACGT[G/C] which includes the G-box motif (CACGTG), a known bZIP1 binding site [Kang et.al.
 Mol.
 Plant (2010) 3 (2): 361-373].
 As further validation of bZip1target data from ChIP studies, we intersected this list of genes with the bZip1 targets predicted from our multinetwork analysis (e.g. based on correlation > o.8 and over-representation of cis-binding elements [Gutierrez 2008].
 Of the 30 predicted bZip1 targets in this organic N-regulatory network, 16 show significant enrichment in the bZip1-ChIP studies, and the significance of this overlap is p<0.001.
-These bZip1 targets include the prioritized TFs: CCA1, GLK1, WRKY1 whose regulation by bZip1 is depicted in Fig. X.
+These bZip1 targets include the prioritized TFs: CCA1, GLK1, WRKY1 whose regulation by bZip1 is depicted in Fig. X. [Gloria: it is really not clear what CHIP brings to the party.
+Why spend resources on this when we already get the direct targets]